UsabilityEngineering/What4Dinner/README.md

 * **Advertisements**: Users displeased with **advertisements swarming the user interface**
 * **Pay Walls**: A lot of **useful functionality hidden behind monthly paywalls**
 * **Tutorials**: Sometimes **kitchen jargon is confusing** for inexperienced users and **few competitors** provided **definitions of jargon and tutorials for tasks**
+* **Shopping List**: Many platforms allowed for the **creation of a shopping list** but few took into account **ingredients you already have**
+**Heuristic evaluation** of a competitor showed that navigation of the site was easily learnable but some functionality was hidden from the user at first glance.
+* New Personas and Scenarios reflect what we have learned through our analyses and our goals moving forward:

+   -**Setting Calorie Goals** based on someone's diet

+   -**Sort and Save Recipes** a user may want to visit later on

+   -**Hide Recipes** that conflict with dietary restrictions

 [Full phase I report](phaseI/)

 # Phase II: Refining interaction and designing wireframes